 Dan W. Clanton, Jr. holds a Ph.D. in Religious and Theological Studies from the University of Denver and the Iliff School of Theology, with an emphasis in Biblical Studies.
 His MA in Biblical Interpretation was awarded from Iliff, and he received a BA in Religion from Hendrix College.
 He has taught at the University of Colorado, Colorado Springs; the University of Denver; the Iliff School of Theology; and Arapahoe Community College.
-Beginning in August 2008, he is the Assistant Professor of Religious Studies at Doane College.
+Beginning in August 2008, he is the Assistant Professor of Religious Studies at Doane University.

 His research interests include artistic, musical, and literary interpretations of biblical literature as well as the intersection between religion and culture.
 Along these lines, he has presented and published on topics such as: